dallasread/sequelize-permissions/README.md

-**This is v0.0.1...
+**This is v0.x.x...
 Don't use it!**

-# NEED TESTS/IMPLEMENTATION FOR:
-- ? isPermittedTo.viaAttrs should accept { permissionLevel: 'view' }

 `sequelize-permissions` adds permissions to your models.
 Plays nice with `sequalize-hierarchy`.

 ```
 Project.hasPermissionsFor(User, {
-    groupedAs: Team, // Users can now inherit Teams permissions - requires Team.hasPermissionsFor(User) & Project.hasPermissionsFor(Team) relationships
+    groupedAs: Team, // Users can now inherit Teams permissions - requires Team.hasPermissionsFor(User) & Project.hasPermissionsFor(Team) relationships (temporarily removed in 0.0.8)
     ancestors: [Project], // Who can I inherit my permissions from?
     heirs: [Project, Task], // Who's permissions rely on me?
     defaultPermissionLevel: 1, // Defaults to 0